wardenenv/warden/docs/configuration/magento2-testing.md

 **Warden** is the first Development Environment that has testing in the blood.

-That is why we introduced additional configuration switch:
+To enable testing components, set the following configuration in your project's `.env` file:

 ```
 WARDEN_INTEGRATION_TESTS=1
 ```

-That builds additional `MySQL 5.7` database instance running directly on `tempfs` (blazing-fast memory).
+This will launch an additional MySQL 5.7 database instance running on `tempfs` (blazing-fast memory) storage.

-Additionally, we've mounted locations of temporary files to `tempfs` memory too:
+Temporary file locations have also been mounted into `tempfs` memory stoage:

 - `/var/www/html/dev/tests/integration/tmp/`